nwjs/node/BUILDING.md

 The tests attempt to detect support for IPv6 and exclude IPv6 tests if appropriate.
 If your main interface has IPv6 addresses, then your loopback interface must also have '::1' enabled.
-For some default installations on Ubuntu that does not seem to be the case.
+For some default installations on Ubuntu, that does not seem to be the case.
 To enable '::1' on the loopback interface on Ubuntu:

 ```bash